 The project, known as Pale Red Dot, involved a team of 30 scientists from eight countries, and suggested the planet, called Proxima b, may be the closest possible home for life outside the Solar System.

-The announcement made front page news in the International New York Times, The Washington Post and O Globo as well as featuring in broadcast and other print media around the world.
+The announcement made front pages of many international newspapers and featured in the BBC News, The Washington Post, and The New Yorker as well as appearing in broadcast and other print media around the world.

-Winners of the Awards will be announced at a ceremony on Wednesday 29 March at LSO St Lukes, an 18th-century Grade 1 listed Hawksmoor church in Old Street, London.
+Winners of the Guardian Higher Education Awards will be announced at a ceremony on Wednesday 29 March at LSO St Lukes, an 18th-century Grade 1 listed Hawksmoor church in Old Street, London.